WARP-LAB/WARP-GUIDES-WEBPACK/07-lint/readme.md

 Add linting to your (S)CSS.

-## Webpack stylelint

-Stylelint is tricky, so stylelint warning or errors are not allowed to abort building process.
+Stylelint is tricky, so Stylelint warning or errors are not normally allowed to abort building process.
 In real world scenario it is even disabled in webpack config and used only in editor as *guidance*.

 Install [Stylelint](https://stylelint.io)